pubgeo/dfc2019/track4/README.md

 ## Baseline Algorithm
 For the baseline algorithm, a PointNet++ (aka PointNet2) model was updated with modifications to support splitting/recombining large scenes.
 For details on setting up/running the model, see [pointnet2/dfc/README.md](pointnet2/dfc/README.md)

+## Model weights

+The model weights are now in a GitHub release zip file for download to avoid having large files in the code repo.

 ## Metrics
 To run the metrics code, it is easiest to use the same docker container that is used for the model, though it is not necessary.
 Example command: